 Two development agreements were approved by Halifax and West Community Council on August 7, 2018 comprising lands of the Sisters of Charity (now Seton Ridge Holdings Limited) and Shannex SC Limited (Case 19514).

-The proposed amendments to the development agreement by Seton Ridge Holdings Limited are as follows:
+The proposed amendments to the development agreement by Seton Ridge Holdings Limited for Case 22896 are being consolidated with Case 23746.
+Some of the proposed amendments are moving forward, while others have been withdrawn.
+The proposed amendments under Case 22896 are as follows:

 • Maximum of 200 metres between intersections - the agreement currently requires that local streets within Seton Ridge have a maximum length of 200 metres between intersections.
 The proposal seeks to eliminate this requirement and, instead, rely on the HRM Municipal Design Guidelines (Red Book) street standards which stipulate a 500 metre distance.

-• Building construction prior to final road approval - proposed amendment to allow up to three multi-unit buildings to be constructed within the Neighbourhood Centre prior to final subdivision approval.
+• Request Withdrawn: Building construction prior to final road approval - proposed amendment to allow up to three multi-unit buildings to be constructed within the Neighbourhood Centre prior to final subdivision approval.

 • Parking structure prohibition within 20 metres of a collector road - proposed amendment to allow portions of buildings with underground or partly above-ground parking garages to be located within 20 metres of the road right-of-way with conditions.
 These portions of structures were not intended to be prohibited.
 Proposal is to add a definition of ‘parking structure’ in the agreement.